About the Award

 The Engineer of the Year Awards is a nominator-driven program.
 Self-nominations will not be accepted.

-In 2018 the new process has been introduced for the following categories of the Engineer of the Year Awards:
+A new process was introduced last year for the following categories of the Engineer of the Year Awards.

 - Professional Engineer of the Year